govarthenan/random-number-predictor/README.md

-A random number predictor using LSTM.
-Accuracy is very low.
+A predictor system using LSTM, that forecasts a financial ticker.